Chemical structure of nervonic acid

 In the human brain, nervonic acid and lignoceric acid make up 60% of the fatty acids of sphingomyelin of white matter (lignoceric acid is a saturated fatty acid which consists of 24 carbon atoms).

-Sources of nervonic acid
+Food sources of nervonic acid

 It occurs as glycerol ester in fish oil like liver oil of spiny dogfish shark (Centrophorus granulosus) and in high amounts (22-25%) in Lunaria annua, a plant of the family of Brassicaceae, synonym Cruciferae.